 Hospice Society of the Columbia Valley

 Work began on the Hospice Society of the Columbia Valley in September of 2012 by Maria Kliavkoff with financial support by Susan Kliavkoff.
 By November of 2012 the first board was assembled.
 The Board consisted of Karen Arif (VP/Treasurer), Catrien Dainard (Secretary), Dr. Chris Gooch, Maxine Jones, and Donna Power who became the first President of the Board of Directors.
-For a list of current board members please click on Contact.
+For a list of current board members please click here.

 We became a society on February 15, 2013.

-The Constitution which was ratified by the Board of Directors in December, 2012 and was modified in a special meeting in 2014 is here below.
+The Constitution which was ratified by the Board of Directors in December 2012 and was modified in a special meeting in 2014 is here below.
 It is this document that governs all choices and decisions made by the Board of Directors of the Hospice Society of the Columbia Valley.

 Hospice is an oasis where no one dies or grieves alone